How is the Gender in My SSA (Social Security Administration) Record Used?

 If you use a physician letter, it must come from a licensed physician with whom you have a patient relationship and who is familiar with your transition-related treatment.
 (This may be any physician who is familiar with your treatment, including a primary care physician or a specialist.)
 All certifications must be on the physician’s office letterhead and include all information seen in the sample letter below, including the physician’s license or certificate number.

 The following is an example of a letter that meets all the Social Security requirements:

-Name of Patient has had appropriate clinical treatment for gender transition to the new gender (specify new gender male or female).
+Name of Patient has had appropriate clinical treatment for transition to (specify male or female).